Bequia: Sea

 Regularly scheduled ferries run from the main island of Saint Vincent.
 Three ferries operate between the capital, Kingstown, and the local port of Port Elizabeth.
 The other islands in the Grenadines can be reached by the last operational schooner in the Caribbean, the antique original Bequia-built SS Friendship Rose, as well as other charter/tour boats that are widely available and based in Port Elizabeth, islands for matches.
 The ferry offers daytime as well as overnight charters, and onboard picnics are locally renowned.
 This has resulted in significant increases in mostly domestic tourism.

 The ferry pier is located 45 minutes' drive from Argyle International Airport and is served by two companies, Bequia Express and Admiralty Transport.
 Bequia Express uses a family-owned ferry that is 148 ft long with a cargo space measuring 4440 sqft of which 3000 sqft is sheltered with a 14 ft ceiling.
 The approximate capacity of the ship is 28 cars or 10 to 20 containers and is licensed for 400 passengers.
 The Admiral II is a similarly sized vessel with a capacity for 250 passengers.
 Travellers on the Admiral II have a choice between air-conditioned indoor seating or covered outdoor seating.
 The passage between Kingstown and Port Elizabeth is a 9 mi trip taking approximately one hour.

 Pedestrians such as hitchhikers and backpackers have the option of the Grenadines mail boat which travels to Port Elizabeth at irregular intervals.
 The mail boat calls at Canouan, Mayreau and Union islands although boarding at Mayreau can be difficult, as the vessel remains in deeper waters, with passengers being required to embark and leave through the use of smaller craft, which land on the nearby beach.

 Communications

 The island has a variety of communication systems including standard telephone and fax lines, a mobile network, and internet access.
 The old telex system still operates.
 Bequia has its own heavy-duty, long-range shortwave radio antenna.
 Many inhabitants use the marine VHF radio system on channel 68 for local communication.

 Publications

 Considering the size of the island, Bequia has a large publications industry.
 Various publishers, editors, and writers work on the island, as do painters and graphic designers.

 Notable people

+Despite its small population, Bequia has produced several individuals notable in politics, maritime heritage, and the arts.